flyr102/p3_windshield_wiper_subsystem/README.md

 ## **Code:**
 As you can see, we modularized our code for better understandability and maintainability.
+Our project is split into 8 modules as follows:
+1. car_system
+   * This module
+2. code
+   * This module
+3. display
+   * This module
+4. engine
+   * This module
+5. ignition
+    * This module
+6. matrix_keypad
+    * This module
+7. user_interface
+    * This module
+8. windshield_wipers
+    * This module

 ## **Testing Results:**